jmtellez/CLI-mate/README.md

 # Weather - CLI :sunrise:

-Node CLI app that gives you the weather forecast for a given city.
+Node CLI app that gives you the weather forecast for a given city :sunny: